sookinoby/sentiment-analysis2/README.md

  ## Visualization
 The following code will help us to visualize the result and can provide some intuition about our model.
-We obtain the weights of embedding generated by our model.
-We then visualize the result using [tnse](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) visualization.
+We can obtain the weights of embedding generated by our model, and then visualize the result using [tnse](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) visualization.

 Visualizing vocab-size*embedding_dim (5000*500) vector in 2-d is impossible.
 We need to reduce the dimensionality of the data in order to visualize it. t-nse is a popular visualization technique that can reduce the dimensionality so that the vectors that are closer in N (500) dimensions are close together in lower dimension(2).
 It basically combines the N dimension vector into a reduced dimension with minimal loss of information. t-sne is very similar to [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis).